t-muthuri/building-permit-cost-calculator-fe/README.md

 - website
 - contact information

+# to investigate

+* [] when I change the value of the cost of construction the ui does not rerender or update the cost

 # to do
 * [] Work on the uploading documents feature
 * [] Add authentication with firebase